postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 <img alt="Remove environment from workspace" src="https://assets.postman.com/postman-docs/remove-env-from-workspace-v8.jpg" width="600px"/>

 > Note that deleting an element is different to removing it.
 When you delete an element it is no longer available in any workspace.
-When you remove an element from a specific workspace, it will still be available in any other workspaces it was in.
+When you remove an element from a specific workspace, it will still be available in any other workspaces it was in.-->

 ## Adding categories and summaries